 - Skullcap, Jamaican dogwood, Passionflower, or Valerian: relieves pain.

 Note: Herbs for fibromyalgia work best when taken daily.
-Given some time they will bring your body back to a healthy, harmonized state wherein your fibromyalgia symptoms are reduced.
-This type of result should be seen within three months if you drink the tea regularly.
+Given some time, they will bring your body back to a healthy, harmonized state wherein your fibromyalgia symptoms are reduced.
+This result should be seen within three months if you drink the tea regularly.

 Homeopathy for fibromyalgia – #1 natural treatment for fibromyalgia